-An IP-capable node that is not the NPM typically awaits a write to its NETWORK_CHANNELS tothat sets the valid bit to one; this indicates that the channel field is valid for ARP and IP broadcast.
+An IP-capable node that is not the NPM typically awaits a write to its NETWORK_CHANNELS that sets the valid bit to one; this indicates that the channel field is valid for ARP and IP broadcast.
 If some time-out elapses without this occurrence, an IP-capable node may attempt to locate the NPM and retrieve valid information from the NETWORK_CHANNELS register.
 If the npm_ID field in its own NETWORK_CHANNELS register is not equal to 0x3F, the address of the NPM is known; otherwise the node may search for the NPM as described in e) above.
-In either case, it is recommended that reads of the NPM's NETWORK_CHANNELS register not be performed within a tight loop, as this could adversely affect both IP and overall 1394 performance on the local bus.
+In either case, it is recommended that reads of the NETWORK_CHANNELS register not be performed within a tight loop, as this could adversely affect both IP and overall 1394 performance on the local bus.
+Once the NPM is located, the channel number specified by the NETWORK_CHANNELS register may be used for ARP and IP broadcast only if the valid bit is one.